 Daily Parent Involvement – I consistently come across parents that not only know the names of my kiddos, but they know their likes and dislikes and achievements and struggles.
 This to me validates the family culture of AACA…we all have each other’s backs.

 Our end of year camp-out (pre-COVID-19) always had a large turnout and the feeling (to me) is like a big family reunion with food, fun, and unity.

 Our small charter school means faculty and families really know one another and intentionally partner in the developmental arc of each kid.
 We grow great kids!

 Almond Acres Charter Academy is a public, tuition-free K-8 school that employs credentialed teachers and administers state-mandated testing to provide families in northern SLO County an additional choice in public education.
-The school is located in San Miguel and is open to all students in all communities.
+Open to all students from all communities, AACA is currently in a temporary Paso Robles location until our new purpose built building opens for the 2021-2022 school year.
 AACA’s mission is to help students succeed academically and socially by educating the whole child: heart, mind, body and soul.
 We grow great kids!